 Additional Program Admission Requirements

-- submit a writing sample, preferably a paper from a sociology course or other college course
+- a writing sample, preferably a paper from a sociology course or other college course

-Please note that admissions decisions take into consideration the compatibility of the applicant's proposed research with the expertise of our faculty.
+Admissions decisions consider the compatibility of your proposed research with the expertise of our faculty.

 - Fall (August) Term — March 1